dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Not really feeling it today...however, I was able to knock out exactly what I was wanting in about an hour and twenty minutes.
 That is definitely progress that I can recognize.
 The way I am generating the JPanels while simultaneously removing any others is getting cumbersom.
 I also am putting everything in the constructor; someone will definitely give me a hard time about it.
 I am going to consider refactoring it once I get it finished, perhaps before I package it.

+### Day 18: January 21, 2017

+**Today's Progress**: Added dry and liquid measurement calculations to use in the JPanels I created yesterday.
+I also made getter/setter methods for those calculation methods.
+They are now functional in the calculator.

+**Thoughts**: I can tell the 19 day streak is helping me out.
+I can think up something and type it out and get going a lot faster now.
+I need to start a new project soon.